Vecchia approximations of Gaussian-process predictions: Specific methods and their properties

 \subsubsection{Computational complexity}

 As laid out in Section \ref{sec:predictions}, the relevant quantities for prediction can be obtained by computing $\bU$, calculating $\bV$ from $\bU$, carrying out a selected inversion based on $\bV$, and performing triangular solves in $\bV$.
 For all methods, the matrix $\bU$ has only $m$ off-diagonal nonzero elements per column by construction, and it can be computed in $\order(nm^3)$ time using \eqref{eq:U}.
-The cost for each triangular solve in $\bV$ is on the order of the number of nonzeros in $\bV$.
-The cost of computing $\bV$ and the selected inversion is proportional to the sum of squares of the number of nonzeros per column in $\bV$.
+The cost for each triangular solve in $\bV$ is on the order of the number of nonzero entries in $\bV$.
+The cost of computing $\bV$ and the selected inversion is proportional to the sum of squares of the number of nonzero entries per column in $\bV$.

 For all response-first methods (i.e., RF-full, RF-stand, and RF-ind), we have shown below \eqref{eq:Urf} that $\bV$ is simply a submatrix of $\bU$.
 For LF-auto and MRA, $\bV =\rchol(\bW)$ must be explicitly computed, but these methods' special conditioning structures ensure that there is no fill-in.
-Hence, for these methods the number of off-diagonal nonzeros in each column of $\bV$ is guaranteed to be at most $m$.
+Hence, for these methods the number of off-diagonal nonzero entries in each column of $\bV$ is guaranteed to be at most $m$.
 This implies that $\bV$ and the selected inverse can hence be computed in $\order(n m^2)$ time, $\bV^{-1}\bH'$ in $\order(n m \ell)$ time, and $(\bV^{-1}\bH')'(\bV^{-1}\bH')$ can be computed in $\order(n\ell^2)$ time.
 (An additional approximation can be necessary for selected inversion in the case of OP methods --- see Appendix \ref{app:selinv} for details.)
 Thus, the complexity of GP prediction using LF-auto, MRA, and all response-first methods is linear in $n$.

-In contrast, LF-full and LF-ind result in more nonzero entries in $\bW$, and hence more potential for fill-in in $\bV$ (see Figures \ref{fig:Vsparsity} and S1 for illustration).
+In contrast, LF-full and LF-ind result in more nonzero entries in $\bW$, and hence more potential for fill-in in $\bV$ (see Figures \ref{fig:Vsparsity} and \ref{fig:V2D} for illustration).
 As a result, linear complexity is not guaranteed for these two methods, even when using the block form in \eqref{eq:Vlf}.
 For example, for locations on a regular two-dimensional grid ordered according to their coordinates, \citet[][Prop.~5]{Katzfuss2017a} proved that the time required for computing $\bV_{oo} = \rchol(\bW_{oo})$ using reverse ordering grows quadratically with $n_O$.
 As shown in Figure \ref{fig:timing}, while fill-reducing permutations can reduce computation times somewhat, inference might still be slow or fail due to memory issues.